lonycell/grafana.v7/devenv/docker/ha_test/README.md

 #### Alternative 2 - Manually update /etc/hosts

-Update your `/etc/hosts` to be able to access Grafana and/or Prometheus UI using a hostname.
+Update your `/etc/hosts` to be able to access ThingSPIN and/or Prometheus UI using a hostname.

 ```bash
 $ cat /etc/hosts